Methicillin-resistant Staphylococcus aureus: Antibiotics

 Vancomycin and teicoplanin are glycopeptide antibiotics used to treat MRSA infections.
 Teicoplanin is a structural congener of vancomycin that has a similar activity spectrum but a longer half-life.
 Because the oral absorption of vancomycin and teicoplanin is very low, these agents can be administered intravenously to control systemic infections.
 Treatment of MRSA infection with vancomycin can be complicated, due to its inconvenient route of administration.
 Moreover, the efficacy of vancomycin against MRSA is inferior to that of anti-staphylococcal beta-lactam antibiotics against methicillin-susceptible S. aureus (MSSA).

-Several newly discovered strains of MRSA show antibiotic resistance even to vancomycin and teicoplanin.
+Several newly discovered MRSA strains show antibiotic resistance even to vancomycin and teicoplanin.
 Strains with intermediate (4–8 μg/ml) levels of resistance, termed glycopeptide-intermediate S. aureus (GISA) or vancomycin-intermediate S. aureus (VISA), began appearing in the late 1990s.
 The first identified case was in Japan in 1996, and strains have since been found in hospitals in England, France, and the US.
 The first documented strain with complete (>16 μg/ml) resistance to vancomycin, termed vancomycin-resistant S. aureus (VRSA), appeared in the United States in 2002.
 In 2011, a variant of vancomycin was tested that binds to the lactate variation and also binds well to the original target, thus reinstating potent antimicrobial activity.
 Linezolid, quinupristin/dalfopristin, daptomycin, ceftaroline, and tigecycline are used to treat more severe infections that do not respond to glycopeptides such as vancomycin.
 Current guidelines recommend daptomycin for VISA bloodstream infections and endocarditis.

 Oxazolidinones such as linezolid became available in the 1990s and are comparable to vancomycin in effectiveness against MRSA.
 Linezolid resistance in S. aureus was reported in 2001, but infection rates have been at consistently low levels.
 In the United Kingdom and Ireland, no linezolid resistance was found in staphylococci collected from bacteremia cases between 2001 and 2006.